simocosimo/simocosimo.github.io/owt-wargames/narnia/narnia1.md

 We have our shell!
 Topperia!!

 p.s.
-Now that you have the note, rememeber that you can run `./utils/narnia-connect.sh add <pwd>` command to add the password to the database and then use `./utils/narnia-connect.sh <level>` to quickly connect to the server as the user of the password you just got.
+Now that you have the password, rememeber that you can run `./utils/narnia-connect.sh add <pwd>` command to add the password to the database and then use `./utils/narnia-connect.sh <level>` to quickly connect to the server as the user of the password you just got.